BlogRSS Feed

 FAQs about sustainable shipping

-Below are some of the most frequently asked questions about sustainable shipping:
+Below are some of the most frequently asked questions about sustainable shipping.

 What is the most sustainable shipping method?

-Ground-based shipping is the most sustainable service level.
+When it comes to sustainable shipping methods, ground-based shipping is the most sustainable service level.
 This standard option is typically the most affordable and the slowest, but it produces far fewer emissions compared to expedited and overnight shipping.

 What is meant by green logistics?